tcassanelli/pyoof/docs/index.rst

 Observation wavelength: :math:`\lambda` (``wavel``)
 ---------------------------------------------------

 For one OOF holography observation it is required to perform two of the out-of-focus and one in-focus continuum scans.
 All of them need to be observed with the same receiver at a certain :math:`\lambda`.
-The wavelength is also important when calculating the aberrations in the primary dish.
+The wavelength sets how precise are the corrections to be made in the teslecope's surface.

 Optical path difference (OPD) function: :math:`\delta(x, y;d_z)` (`~pyoof.telgeometry.opd_manual`)
 --------------------------------------------------------------------------------------------------------------

-The OPD function is the extra path that light has to travel every time a radial offset, :math:`d_z`, (known a priori) is added to the sub-reflector (to make OOF observations).
+The OPD function is the extra path that light has to travel every time a radial offset, :math:`d_z`, (known a priori) is added to the sub-reflector (to make OOF holography observations).
 The OPD function depends strictly on the telescope geometry.

 Power pattern (beam map): :math:`P(u, v)` (``power_pattern``)
 -------------------------------------------------------------

-The power pattern or beam map is the observed quantity.
+The power pattern or beam map is modeled and observed quantity.
 For one OOF holography observation, it is required to perform two of the out-of-focus and one in-focus continuum scans (on-the-fly mapping).
 This will produce two beam maps with a clear interference pattern and one with the common in-focus beam size.

 Radial offset: :math:`d_z` (``d_z``)
 ------------------------------------

 The radial offset is the defocused term added to the sub-reflector.
 It is usually of the order of centimeters (it will vary from telescope to telescope).
 A small value of the :math:`d_z` may not add enough change to the out-of-focus beam with respect to the in-focus beam, increasing the degeneracy on the least squares minimization.
-On the contrary, a large value of :math:`d_z` will decrease the signal-to-noise on the source, making the Zernike circle polynomial coefficients have high uncertainties.
+On the contrary, a large value of :math:`d_z` will decrease the signal-to-noise on the source, making the Zernike circle polynomial coefficients have high uncertainty.
-This value can only be set by observing and studying the output.
+For every feed and telescope geometry this value will change.
+At the Effelsberg telecope :math:`d_z = \pm 2.2` cm  while using a :math:`9`- and :math:`7`- mm feed

 Wavefront (aberration) distribution: :math:`W(x, y)` (`~pyoof.aperture.wavefront`)
 ----------------------------------------------------------------------------------------------------------